-Pre-Kindergarteners must turn four years of age by September 1 of the enrollment year.
+- Pre-Kindergarteners must turn four years of age by September 1 of the enrollment year.
 Neighborhood children are enrolled first, within-district transfers second, and out-of-district transfers third.
 While Pre-K is not required for enrollment in kindergarten, OKCPS does offer a quality full-day program that prepares students for academic success.
 Pursuant to Oklahoma State Department of Education Standards for Accreditation, Pre-K class sizes are limited to no more than 20 students per class.
 If the classes are full at your neighborhood school, some students may need to be assigned to a different schools.
-Pre-K parents are responsible for transportation to and from school each day.

-- Three-year-old children may be accepted in PK if space is available after October 1.
-They may be accepted on a tuition basis.
-Enrolling a three-year-old requires the approval of the principal.
-Children attending Pre-K at age three would repeat Pre-K the following year. - Children with Disabilities Under the Age of Five may enroll in early childhood programs for services.
+Pre-K parents are responsible for transportation to and from school each day. - Children with Disabilities Under the Age of Five may enroll in early childhood programs for services.
 For more information, please call the Child Find Office at (405) 587-0433. - Students beyond the age of 21 unable to attend school for extended periods of time because of a physical disability or service in the United States armed services or auxiliary organization may attend school between the ages of 21 and 26.